R35007/Mock-Server/README.md

 Route store helps to store any values which can be accessed on by that particular route.
 This stores values cannot be able to accessed by the other routes.
-Route Store can be accessed using `res.locals.routeConfig._store` inside the middleware.
+Route Store can be accessed using `res.locals.routeConfig.store` inside the middleware.

 The middlewares `_CrudOperations`, `_IterateRoutes`, `_IterateResponse` uses the Route store to manipulate response.